kr-matthews/activities-on-this-day/README.md

-# Strava On-This-Day
+# Activities On-This-Day

 This ~is~ **will be** a single-page application working with a serverless function to display your historical activities from Strava, specifically those which were recorded on this day in prior years.

-The app is not currently accessible anywhere, but hopefully will be on Netlify later.
+The app should be accessible at [https://activities-on-this-day.netlify.app/](https://activities-on-this-day.netlify.app/).

+Note that this is not an official Strava app, and is not endorsed by Strava.

 // todo: add screenshot, links